picatz/iface/README.md

 # iface
 > Network interface command-line utility.

 Tools like `ifconfig`, `ip` and `ipconfig` are awesome!
 But, sometimes they're just a little too much to parse -- or you just don't want to fuss with all of that.
 With `iface`, you get a clean, scriptable command-line utility that's lightweight, cross-platform, and easy to learn.
-Learn once, user everywhere!
+Learn once, use everywhere!

 ## Supported Platforms

 > Thanks to [`VBaczynski`](https://github.com/VBaczynski) for helping test FreeBSD!

 * macOS
 * Linux
 * Windows
 * FreeBSD

 ## Install